sithmartyr/Shola_Sith_Temple/Readme.txt

 Special Thanks to Loda for helping me with advanced mapping info.

 Special thanks to Circa and Radiuks for creating and helping me with some textures.

+Added in October 2022, - A-Mountain by Acrobat

 --Extra--